No menu items!

 Maduro Son Calls Charges Unlikely to Be Dropped in U.S. Drug Case

 Nicolás Maduro’s son said that he trusts the U.S. legal system even as he called the case against his father tainted by what he described as an illegal capture.
 His comments came as Maduro and his wife, Cilia Flores, returned to federal court in New York for another hearing tied to sweeping U.S. drug trafficking and weapons charges.
-Reuters reported that the hearing focused in part on Maduro’s effort to challenge the case and on disputes over access to Venezuelan state funds for his legal defense.
+The hearing focused in part on Maduro’s effort to challenge the case and on disputes over access to Venezuelan state funds for his legal defense.

 Maduro and Flores have been in custody in Brooklyn since early January, after U.S. forces captured them in Venezuela and flew them to New York.
 Both pleaded not guilty at a January 5 hearing.
 U.S. prosecutors accuse them of narcoterrorism, cocaine importation, and weapons offenses, part of a case that U.S. authorities say is tied to large-scale trafficking networks.